ErgoProxy1/TaskOrganizer/Web/TaskOrganizer/src/app/core/readme.md

 Services and singleton components used across the application.
+Also guards, innterceptors, models, etc.